 The Proposed Hack

-Various reports suggest Apple has been ordered to hack its encryption.
+Various reports suggest the court has ordered Apple to hack its encryption.
 These reports are not entirely correct.
 The proposed hack involves disabling a few aspects of the security, but not the encryption, itself.
 If Apple complies with the order, the FBI will not be able to just turn on the phone and see the data.
 The Bureau will still need to break the passwords but can have at it without risking data loss.

 Apple argues disabling even part of the security for the iPhone is effectively compromising the encryption.
 The company further claims doing so creates a methodology for other third-parties to hack iPhones and other Apple products in the future.
-Apple also argues Judge Pym has no authority to force a company to affirmatively create software to disable encryption in its own products.
+Apple also argues Judge Pym has no authority to force a company to create software to disable encryption in one of its products.

 There is no law requiring a company to provide a backdoor to law enforcement for its encrypted products.
 How then did the FBI argue there was legal precedent for compelling Apple’s assistance in this matter?
 By citing an antiquated catch-all law…